JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 title: Plugin Components
 ---

-Components are the fundamental concept of plugins integration.
+Components are the fundamental concept of plugin integration.
 There are three kinds of components:
 <!-- TODO Table Of Contents -->